Who I am

 Balance!
 I think we’ve arrived at a point where the idea of balance has emerged from the shadows and is something that we, and our students, are actively striving for.
 My work in IE and holistic models of education, like Rudolph Steiner’s work, reminds me that we need to seek balance in our abilities to think, feel, and do.

 IE and Waldorf education have provided exceptional examples of imaginative teaching and a curriculum that connects with children at a deep and meaningful level.
 Developing our imaginations, our sense of focus and our will to engage critically in an ever-changing world is what I believe education can and should be.
 For me, media education can easily accomplish many of these goals.
-I am not adverse to using media, although I often advocate alternatives and a very balanced approach to its use.
+I am not averse to using media, although I often advocate alternatives and a very balanced approach to its use.
 I do, however, know media literacy (including skills of decoding, analyzing, theorizing and creating) transcends the walls of the school and can provide students with what they will need to engage in the 21st Century.

 - (2007-2009) Doctoral Fellowship Social Sciences and Humanities Research Council of Canada (SSHRC)